scawp/Steam-Deck.Shader-Cache-Killer/README.md

 With the 64GB verson of the Steam Deck, "Other" can quicky fill your internal SSD even if you only store Games on the SD card.

+For me this was a result of installing the same game several times on different SD cards which then prevented me from installing other games.

 ## Solution?

-To free up some of the space you can delete the Shader Cache, this scrpt aims to make that process a little easier.
+To free up some of the space you can delete the Shader Cache, this script aims to make that process a little easier.

 ## Why not Compdata also?